-As an eastern wisdom says, “When the student is ready the teacher will appear”.
+As a pearl of eastern wisdom says, “When the student is ready the teacher will appear”.
 If you are really ready to learn, then choose your teacher and the teacher will have to accept you as the student.

 2. It is impossible to teach everything the teacher knows, the student only takes what he can handle.

 The teacher had his teachers at one time and he had received all the knowledge that he was able to handle.
 Now it is the duty of a student to learn what he can from the teacher and accept what he can handle.